Two Indian HC officials arrested in hit and run case

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The people who witnessed the incident, told the police that two persons riding a black BMW car were heading towards Diplomatic Enclave, adding that the Indian HC officials, rammed into their speedy car into a pedestrian near Serena Hotel at Ataturk Avenue and tried to speed away but people present around the scene intercepted the car as the they were driving the vehicle ruthlessly and rashly.
+The people who witnessed the incident told thepolice that two persons riding a black BMW car were heading towards Diplomatic Enclave, adding that the Indian HC officials, rammed into their speedy car into a pedestrian near Serena Hotel at Ataturk Avenue and tried to speed away but people present around the scene intercepted the car as they were driving the vehicle ruthlessly and rashly.
 The victim sustained serious injuries and went unconscious.
 The people shifted the wounded passerby to hospital.

-The police officials engaged in the investigation of the case, told this correspondent that some objectionable and prohibited items were recovered from the Indian High Commission’s BMW car with diplomatic number.
-The sources said that both the accused were enjoying diplomatic protection, so, they were properly handed over to the Indian High Commission’s authorities with a letter of their offenses as they misused the diplomatic immunity.
+The police officials engaged in the investigation of the case told this correspondent that some objectionable and prohibited items were recovered from the Indian High Commission’s BMW car with the diplomatic number.
+The sources said that both the accused were enjoying diplomatic protection, so, they were properly handed over to the Indian High Commission’s authorities with a letter of their offences as they misused the diplomatic immunity.

+Meanwhile, an Indian English daily, the Times of India, featured a report earlier Monday, stating that two officials of the Indian High Commission "had gone missing" in Islamabad.

 Last month, India declared two officials of the Pakistan High Commission in New Delhi "persona non grata requiring them to leave India within 24 hours", alleging that they had been found guilty of espionage.